 What you'll learn

 High Pressure Performance

 In addition, an article from Harvard Business suggests a "working from home relaunch to help their teams learn to reorient" and doing it regularly.
 I am assisting executive leadership teams in this process.

 Since the quarantine, I've been able to provide motivation and instruction through virtual keynotes, panel discussions, and consulting with companies such as Advance Partners Paychex, Toyota, Connection IT, BANKW, Nixon Peabody LLP, Spartan Race and others.
 The reviews below indicate they are just as effective at increasing performance through mindset and culture as live training.
-They're offered at 20% reduced rates because I can fit more events without having travel days on the calendar and get more time home with my family.

 Companies Investing in Virtual Team Building

 Since the switch to the remote workforce, Advance Partners Paychex, BANKW, Connection IT, Spartan Race, Nixon Peabody LLP and others have invested in virtual sessions with Jason